 Why you should make a will

 Your will tells everyone what should happen to your money, possessions and property after you die (all these things together are called your ‘estate’).
-If you don’t leave a will, the law decides how your estate is passed on – and this may not be in line with your wishes.
+If you don’t leave a will, the law decides how your estate is passed on – and this might not be in line with your wishes.

 Four reasons why you need a will